What’s new for 2019?

 New 2019 venue for HellRunner Down South

 As we seek to constantly improve HellRunner and refresh the challenge we will be moving Hell Down South to the awesome terrain of the Eridge Park estate deep in the fine county of Kent.
 The terrain of this prestigious private estate will mean your trip to the Garden of England will be no picnic with serious hills, gullies and woodland to encounter.
-Our move to Eridge Park means we can both bring the full HellRunner route up to 13 miles and invest in enhanced facilities such as camping and shower facilities.
+Our move to Eridge Park means we can both bring the full HellRunner route up to 13 miles and invest in enhanced facilities such as shower facilities.

 More waves with less people in each one